Dreamchaser: Background

 The majority of Dreamchasers songs are covers, with "B 612" being the only entirely original composition on the standard edition of the album.
 "B 612"'s title is a reference to the asteroid of the same name from Antoine de Saint-Exupéry's novella The Little Prince.
 Two bonus tracks that are exclusive to the Super Deluxe Edition of the album, "7th Heaven" and "In The Air", are also original compositions.
 All three were written by Sarah Brightman, Makoto Sakamoto, and Yuka Ikushima.
-The background of the remaining song are as follows:
+The background of the remaining songs are as follows: